imartov/fabrique_smsending/README.md

     2. `client.log` - logging of any operations that are related to a specific client (adding/editing/sending a message, etc.) linked to the ID;
     3. `message.log` - logging of any operations for a specific message (all requests and responses from an external service, all processing of a specific message, etc.) with reference to the ID;
     4. `sending.log` - logging of any operations for a specific newsletter (both requests to the API and external requests to send specific messages, etc.) with reference to the ID.
+- **Sending statistics (8)**.
+Every day at 07:00 (UTС), the service sends statistics to the email address specified in the environment variables.
+The scope of statistics includes such parameters as:
+    - number of created mailings over the past day
+    - number of messages sent over the past day
+    - percentage of successfully delivered messages
+    - the most active period for sending messages

+    This logic is implemented using the following apps, classes and methods and methods:
+    - config.settings.INSTALLED_APPS.django_celery_beat
+    - config.celery.app.conf.beat_schedule.send_stat
+    - smsending.tasks.send_stat
+    - smsending.service.SendStat

 ## Contributing